PLP-WebTechnologies/feb-2025-javascript-events-and-basic-interactivity-Moraa254-MN/README.md

 ---

-## 🧪 What to Build
+## 🧪 What we Building

-Here’s what your interactive bundle of joy should include:
+Here’s what your interactive bundle of joy  includes:

 ### 1. Event Handling 🎈
 - Button click ✅